 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

 Create Cost Center SERV-### with the appropriate transactual app in your SAP Fiori Launchpad.
-Search with the search tool for manage Cost centers.
+Search with the search tool for Manage Cost Centers.
 Don’t use the Cost Center app, because this is a factsheet for a cost center.

 Enter the following data: